 You have a heart for service to the community—and we have the heart to help see you succeed.
-NAU’s Criminal Justice degree program at its school in Indianapolis provides you with the skills necessary to make insightful decisions in the field and prepare you to join other admirable public servants in your community.
+NAU’s Criminal Justice degree program at its school in Indianapolis, IN provides you with the skills necessary to make insightful decisions in the field and prepare you to join other admirable public servants in your community.
 With active law enforcement officers and attorneys teaching many of our courses—you will receive the foundation you need coupled with real world experience from the field.

 The Program’s Mission is to equip students with the ability to think critically about the cause and effect of criminal behavior; to approach investigations, corrections, and rehabilitation using current evidence-based practices; to provide students with the ethical guidelines and skills necessary to make insightful decisions in the field; and to prepare students to join the ranks of exemplary public servants their communities.

 To learn more about program goals, learning outcomes, and course descriptions, view the .
 For more information call (800) 609-1430 or visit the Indianapolis campus page.